Personalised help on your Statutory Maternity Leave entitlements

 - how much you are paid

-If you and your husband, wife or partner are having a child through surrogacy, you will not normally be eligible for Statutory Maternity or Adoption Leave.
-However, if you intend to apply for a parental order, you may be eligible for unpaid parental leave providing you meet the eligible criteria.
+If you and your husband, wife or partner are having a child through surrogacy, you will not normally be eligible for Statutory Maternity Leave.
+Some surrogate parents will however become eligible for adoption leave.

 Not qualifying for Statutory Maternity Leave